 |Normal Anatomy of the Eye|

 |Copyright © Nucleus Medical Media, Inc.|

-Medical conditions and injuries that can cause damage to the blood vessels of the eye and vitreous hemorrhage include:
+This problem is more common in people with medical conditions and injuries that can cause damage to the blood vessels of the eye, such as:

-Blood in the gel of the eye scatters the light which may cause:
+Blood in the gel of the eye may cause these vision problems:

 - Black spots, floaters, or light flashes

 - Vision loss

 The doctor will ask about your symptoms and health history.
 A physical exam will be done.
 An eye exam will be done.